mentegago/CameraPlus/README.md

 1. movementScriptpath = "C:\Program Files(x86)\Steam\steamapps\common\Beat Saber\UserData\CameraPlus\Scripts\ExampleMovementScript.json"
 2. movementScriptpath = "ExampleMovementScript.json"

+**for Users of locales that use commas for decimal points** If the move script doesn't work, enclose the number in double quotation marks.
+Also, use commas for decimal points.
 ```xml
 {
     "ActiveInPauseMenu": true,     "ActiveInPauseMenu": Determines whether the camera pauses when pausing the game.